EdwinJosue16/EdwinJosue16/README.md

 ## Hello everyone! 👋

-- My name is Edwin Brenes and I'm Backend Software Developer and Matemathics Teacher
+- My name is Edwin Brenes and I'm Cloud Software Engineer and Matemathics Professor

-- Currently I'm senior Computer Science student at University of Costa Rica (UCR)

-- I have a bachelor's degree in Mathematics Teaching and I'm working on my final final degree project

 ### I’m interested in: